jensbrauer/Mildew-Detection-in-Cherry-Leaves/README.md

 	* We will build a classifier and a dashboard that generate reports based on uploaded data.

 ## ML Business Case
-### Articulate a Business Case for each Machine Learning task which must include the aim behind the predictive analytics task, the learning method, the ideal outcome for the process, success/failure metrics, model output and its relevance for the user, and any heuristics and training data used.

 * We want an ML model to predict if a cherry leaf has powdery mildew or not, based on historical image data.
 It is a supervised, binary classification model.
-Though, approached as a categorical problem with two classes.
+Though, technicaly it will be approached as a categorical classification model with two classes using a CNN with a softmax activation function in the output layer.
+* In order to "expand" the training data, we will use data augmentation techniques to allow the model to train on synthesized data.
 * Our ideal outcome is provide the employees working with inspection of cherry trees, with a faster and reliable diagnostic if a given leaf has powdery mildew or not.
 * The model success metrics are
 	* Accuracy of 97% or above on the test set.
-* The model output is defined as a flag, indicating if the leaf has powdery mildew or not and the associated probability of having powdery mildew or not.
-The employees of the client will collect samples as usual and upload the picture to the app.
+* The model output is a "prediction", indicating if the inputed data (image of a leaf) has powdery mildew or not and the associated probability of having powdery mildew or not.
+The employees of the client will collect samples as usual and upload the image to the app.
+* It will also be considered a success if we can establish an understanding of the probability metric and its significance, as this can guide users to, for example, resample the live data if probability is low for a given sample.
 * Heuristics: Currently, the process is to manually verify if a given cherry tree contains powdery mildew.
 An employee spends around 30 minutes in each tree, taking a few samples of tree leaves and verifying visually if the leaf tree is healthy or has powdery mildew.
 It leaves room to produce inaccurate diagnostics due to human errors and the solution i hard to scale in order to manage huge crops across the country.
-* The training data to fit the model was provided by the client under an NDA (Non-Disclosure Agreement) and contain 4208 images.
+* The data used for training and testing the model was provided by the client and contain 4208 images.
 For this project it was collected from a [kaggle dataset endpoint](https://www.kaggle.com/codeinstitute/cherry-leaves).

 ## Dashboard Design (Created using Streamlit)